Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead - WHIZ News

 Famously held out of the postseason seven years ago, Strasburg delivered on the biggest stage of all Wednesday night.

-The right-hander outpitched fellow ace Justin Verlander, overcoming a shaky start to help give the Washington Nationals a 12-3 win over the Houston Astros and a commanding 2-0 lead in the World Series.
+The right-hander outpitched fellow ace Justin Verlander, overcoming a shaky start to help the Washington Nationals beat the Houston Astros 12-3 for a commanding 2-0 lead in the World Series.

+Strasburg went six innings to earn the win — and a group hug in the dugout when he was done on the mound.

+“They keep squeezing me a little harder every time,” he said.
+“That’s OK.”

-Kurt Suzuki hit a tiebreaking homer in what became a messy six-run seventh inning, and the Nationals headed back home to Washington for the next two games — three if needed.
+Kurt Suzuki hit a tiebreaking homer in what became a messy six-run seventh, and the Nationals headed back home needing two wins in three potential games in Washington to claim their first championship.

 Adam Eaton paraded around the bases pointing to the Houston crowd after a late home run as the Nationals won their eighth in a row.
 They’ve won 18 of 20 overall dating back to the regular season, with the last two over AL Cy Young Award favorites Gerrit Cole and Verlander.